Léon Ashkenazi

-Rav Yehuda Leon Ashkenazi (French spelling Léon Askénazi; Arabic: يهودا ليون اشكنازي; Hebrew: יהודא ליאון אשכנזי), also known as Manitou (June 21, 1922 in Oran, Algeria - October 21, 1996 in Jerusalem, Israel), a Jewish rabbi and educator, was a spiritual leader of 20th century French Jewry.
+Rav Yehuda Leon Ashkenazi (Léon Askénazi, يهودا ليون اشكنازي; יהודא ליאון אשכנזי), also known as Manitou (June 21, 1922 – October 21, 1996), was a Jewish rabbi and educator.
+He was a spiritual leader of 20th century French Jewry.

 Life and endeavors

-Rav Ashkenazi's life encompassed two different cultures, which resulted in his ability to bridge Western and Jewish frames of mind.
+Rav Ashkenazi was born on June 21, 1922 in Oran, Algeria.
+His life encompassed two different cultures, which resulted in his ability to bridge Western and Jewish frames of mind.

-He was born in Oran to Rav David Ashkenazi (Rabbi), the last Chief Rabbi of Algeria, and Rachel Touboul, a descendant of a prestigious Rabbinical line of Spanish kabbalic scholars – one of its ancestors was Rav Yossef Ibn Touboul, a direct disciple of the Ha'ari, and another was Rabbi Asher ben Jehiel, 'The Rosh', a prominent Ashkenazi leader of 13th century Spain.
+He was born to Rav David Ashkenazi (Rabbi), the last Chief Rabbi of Algeria, and Rachel Touboul, a descendant of a prestigious Rabbinical line of Spanish kabbalic scholars – one of its ancestors was Rav Yossef Ibn Touboul, a direct disciple of the Ha'ari, and another was Rabbi Asher ben Jehiel, 'The Rosh', a prominent Ashkenazi leader of 13th century Spain.
 However, her education was Western.

-Rav Ashkenazi studied simultaneously in Yeshivah and in French secular high school in Oran, and Kabbalah in Marrakech, Morocco.
+Rav Ashkenazi studied simultaneously in Yeshivah and in French secular high school in Oran, and Kabbalah in Marrakesh, Morocco.
 He studied philosophy and psychology in the University of Algiers, and later, when he moved to France, philosophy, ethnology and anthropology in the Sorbonne in Paris.

 He was recruited to the French Foreign Legion in 1943, served in the infantry and was wounded in the Battle of Strasbourg.
 After the Second World War was over, he moved to Metropolitan France.
 There he joined the Jewish Scouts of France, where he was given the nickname 'Manitou', which in indigenous North American mythology means 'Spirit' or 'The Great Spirit'.
-In 1946, to the call of Robert 'Castor' Gamzon, he joined the School of Young Jewish Leadership in Orsay, near Paris (1946-1969), which aspired to establish a Jewish spiritual leadership instead of the one perished in the Holocaust.
+In 1946, to the call of Robert 'Castor' Gamzon, he joined the School of Young Jewish Leadership in Orsay, near Paris (1946–1969), which aspired to establish a Jewish spiritual leadership instead of the one perished in the Holocaust.
 He met his wife, Mrs. Ester 'Bambi', as well as studied from his teacher and mentor in Orsay, Jacob Gordin.

 After teaching for a few years, Rav Ashkenazi became principal of the Orsay school in 1951, with Prof. André Neher as president.
-In the following years, his involvement in the Jewish community further grew as he became president of the Jewish Students Organization (UEJF, 1950-1955), Jewish Scouts Movement (EEIF, 1955-6), and established the Center of Academic Jewish Studies (CUEJ, 1958-67).
+In the following years, his involvement in the Jewish community further grew as he became president of the Jewish Students Organization (UEJF, 1950–1955), Jewish Scouts Movement (EEIF, 1955–1956), and established the Center of Academic Jewish Studies (CUEJ, 1958–1967).